swiftlang/swift/docs/proposals/Accessors.rst

 Some collections need finer-grained control over the entire mutation process.
-For instance, to support divide-and-conquer algorithms using slices, sliceable collections must "pin" and "unpin" their buffers while a slice is being mutation to grant permission for the slice to mutate the collection in-place while sharing ownership.
+For instance, to support divide-and-conquer algorithms using slices, sliceable collections must "pin" and "unpin" their buffers while a slice is being mutated to grant permission for the slice to mutate the collection in-place while sharing ownership.
 This flexibility can be exposed by a pair of accessors that are called before and after a mutation.
 The "get" stage produces both the